How to Become a Sports Writer

 Explain a story in your writings

 The best authors do not simply shake their readers' throats or opinions.
-They find a way to generate evidence to make them more meaningful.
+They find a way to generate evidence to make it more meaningful.
 You will soon learn how well you can produce, grow, and execute great content when you find good authors to read.

 Page Reference